ersc-docs/ersc-docs.github.io/pages/workarounds.md

 > 1. Download the debug tool : [Nordgaren's Elden Ring Debug Tool](https://github.com/Nordgaren/Elden-Ring-Debug-Tool/releases/latest) <br/>
 > 2. Extract the zip file with your prefered file archiver. <br />
-> 3. Open the tool when you are loaded in on your character. <br/>
+> 3. Open the tool when you are loaded in on your character while solo. <br/>
 > 4. Make sure you are close to Ranni's rise. <br />
 > 5. In the Debug tool go to the `misc` tab at the bottom of the tool. <br />
 > <br /> <b>NOTE:</b> <br />